syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 ## Inserting OLE Object to a Slide

-The below code snippet demonstrates how to add an Excel worksheet into a slide.
+The following code example demonstrates how to add an Excel worksheet into a slide.

 {% tabs %}